-While living in Denmark, you may encounter some difficulties in communicating with the Danes.
-These difficulties will not be exclusively language-related, mind you.
-Even if you speak Danish fluently, you may find that you have a hard time understanding people.
-As a matter of fact, the Danes have a tendency to take life with a lot of irony, and often self-irony.
+While living in Denmark, you may encounter some challenges in communicating with the Danes.
+These difficulties are usually not exclusively language-related, mind you.
+Even if you speak a bit of Danish, it can be hard to understand people, as most Danes take life with a lot of irony, and often self-irony.

-Still, the communication between them is quite relaxed.
-They usually address each other with the informal “du” and only use the formal “De” in a business context or when speaking to an older person.
-Aside from the laidback style of communication, life in Denmark is dominated by the freedom of worship, and the freedom of speech, as well as other inalienable rights.
+Aside from the laidback style of communication, life in Denmark is very much marked by the freedom of worship and the freedom of speech, as well as other such inalienable rights.

-Although Denmark is a relatively small country, its citizens are proud of their culture and heritage.
-The Royal Family, for instance, is an essential aspect of life in Denmark, considering that the country’s monarchy is one of the oldest in the world.
-The queen signs all Acts of Parliament and functions as the head of state in this constitutional monarchy.
+Even though — or perhaps because — Denmark is a relatively small country, its citizens are very proud of their culture and heritage.
+The Royal Family, for instance, is very popular among a lot of people living in Denmark, and the country’s monarchy is one of the oldest in the world.
+The monarch, currently Queen Margrethe II, signs all Acts of Parliament and functions as the official head of state in the Danish constitutional monarchy.

-But it is not just the monarchy which has a long history in this country.
-While spending time in Denmark, you will often encounter the Danish Flag (Dannebrog), a white cross on red ground.
-The Dannebrog is allegedly the oldest flag in the world and is said to have been the banner of the Danish Crusaders.
-The Danes are quite proud of their Dannebrog and celebrate the Day of the Flag every year on June 15th.
+But it is not just the monarchy that has a long history in this country.
+While living in Denmark, you will no doubt often see the Danish flag (Dannebrog), which is red with a white cross.
+The Dannebrog is allegedly the oldest flag in the world, and legend has it that the flag fell from the sky during a battle in Estonia in 1219, spurring the Danes to victory.
+Today, the Danes use Dannebrog on many occasions, especially on birthdays.

-Most people living in Denmark have settled in terraced or detached houses.
-In fact, 63% of the population, and particularly couples with children, live in single-family houses.
-They often own the house they live in, including the adjacent land.
-In larger cities, however, buying a house can be a very expensive endeavor and detached houses are harder to find.
+Most people in Denmark have settled in terraced or detached houses.
+In fact, in 2016, 53% of the population, particularly couples with children, live in single-family houses.
+Most own the house themselves, including the adjacent land.
+In larger cities, however, buying a house can be a very expensive endeavor, and detached houses are hard to find.